Part 7: Implementing commands

 template: str

 The command body is called a template because command files can contain placeholders such as $1, $2, and $ARGUMENTS.
-The notebook keeps template processing simple.
-The prototype implements the substitutions.
+In the notebook you keep template processing simple, then the prototype implements the substitutions.

 The command loader